Maximum Ideal Likelihood Estimation: A Unified Inference Framework for Latent Variable Models: Background

+MILE expands support of numerical solutions to complicated models.
+As stated in the latent variable models, we maximise the marginal likelihood

+which could be viewed as a moment.
+Note that derivation of $L(\btheta; \X)$ typically involves a challenging integration, which motivates the use of the EM algorithm.
+However, for the sole purpose of constructing estimators, integration is not the only available approach.
+Alternatively in MILE, we maximise the integrand $f(\X, \Z| \btheta)$ instead of the integration.
+Under likelihood format of $L(\Z, \btheta | \X) = f(\X, \Z| \btheta)$, the estimators are

-Notice that, although it is written as a joint likelihood, actually we never observe the exact value of latent variable $\Z$.
-We call $L(\Z, \btheta | \X)$ "ideal" likelihood, because it equals to joint likelihood $L(\Z, \btheta | \X) = L(\btheta | \X, \Z)$ in an ideal situation if we know values of latent variables.
+Although $L(\Z, \btheta | \X)$ has similar structure of likelihood, note that the exact latent values are not observed.
+We name $L(\Z, \btheta | \X)$ as the ``ideal" likelihood, because it equals to joint likelihood $L(\Z, \btheta | \X) = L(\btheta | \X, \Z)$ in ``ideal" cases where we know the latent values.
+The motivation of MILE is to parameterise latent variables $\Z$, i.e. to treat $\Z$ as parameters, whose support $\mathcal{Z}$ plays as the parameter space.

-The motivation of MILE is to parameterize latent variables $\Z$, and the support $\mathcal{Z}$ plays as its parameter space.
-MILE overcomes the weaknesses and limitations of the EM algorithm and MCMC.
-The ideal likelihood is indeed the mode of the joint distribution function, and MILE doesn't depend on expectations, which implies that MILE always exists, even when the EM algorithm and MCMC fail.
-Also, MILE doesn't necessarily require a prior as MCMC does, but MILE can be adopted in Bayesian settings.
-Impressively, MILE empirically is numerically faster than major competitors while its asymptotic variance is identical to that of the marginal MLE.
-Comparison Table is in Section \ref{SectionCompTable}.
-Considering the number of ``parameters" under MILE framework could be large, some numerical algorithms are established and presented in the Appendix.
+MILE overcomes some limitations of the EM algorithm and MCMC, carrying some superior performance.
+Finite expectations assumption is no longer a fundamental factor in MILE framework, implying that MILE usually exists even when the traditional methods fail.
+MILE could be adopted in Bayesian settings, whereas it operates without specification of prior distributions, unlike MCMC which inherently includes them.
+Remarkably, MILE outperforms the major competitors in terms of computational speed (See Section \ref{sec:Simulation}), achieving identical asymptotic variances to the marginal MLE (See verification in Supplement 4) in some scenarios.
+Comparison details could be found in Comparison Table in Section \ref{SectionCompTable}.
+Considering the possible large number of ``parameters" under MILE framework, some numerical algorithms are included and presented, from which MILE incorporates strength.